Hedy Hahnloser-Bühler

-Hedy Hahnloser-Bühler (born 5 February 873 in Winterthur; died 9 May 1952 ibid.) was a Swiss painter, craftswoman, art collector and patron of the arts.
+Hedy Hahnloser-Bühler (5 February 1873 – 9 May 1952) was a Swiss painter, craftswoman, art collector and patron of the arts.

 Life

-Hedwig (Hedy) was the second of four children of Carl and Ida Bühler-Blumer, a strict industrialist family in Winterthur which operated spinning mills.
+Hedwig (Hedy) was born 5 February 1873 in Winterthur was the second of four children of Carl and Ida Bühler-Blumer, a strict industrialist family in Winterthur which operated spinning mills.
 In 1889, Hedy entered the drawing school for industry and commerce in St. Gallen.

 She married Arthur Hahnloser, an ophthalmologist, on 24 October 1898.

 They moved into the "Villa Flora" in Winterthur, which was already in the family possession of the Bühlers and set up an eye clinic.
 Hedy Hahnloser-Bühler assisted her husband in running the practice.
 In 1899 and 1901, their son Hans and daughter Lisa were born.

 She also worked as an artisan, and gathered people interested in monument preservation and architecture to exchange ideas.
 Attendees included Robert Rittmeyer (architect), Jules de Praetere (director of the Zurich School of Applied Arts), Richard Bühler (Hedy Hahnloser-Bühler's cousin) and others.
 They replaced the board members of the Kunstverein Winterthur with people from their circles at the general assembly of 1907.

 The Hahnlosers collected art.
 In 1908 they traveled to Paris, where they befriended the painters Felix Vallotton, Odilon Redon, Pierre Bonnard and others.
 In Switzerland they collected works by Ferdinand Hodler, Giovanni Giacometti and many other artists.

 In 1909, Hedy Hahnloser-Bühler was diagnosed with pulmonary tuberculosis.

-After World War I, purchased the "Villa Pauline" in Cannes.
+After World War I, she purchased the "Villa Pauline" in Cannes.
 The climate had a positive effect on Hahnloser-Bühler's illness, and there was a thriving art scene.
 They expanded their art collection.

-On 17 May 1936 Arthur Hahnloser died of a heart attack in Cannes.
+On 17 May 1936, Arthur Hahnloser died of a heart attack in Cannes.